alpacahq/user-docs/content/margin-and-shorting/_index.md

 # Margin & Short Selling

-**The information contained in this section only applies to Alpaca accounts cleared by ETC. In order to trade on margin or sell short, you must have $2,000 or more account equity.
+**In order to trade on margin or sell short, you must have $2,000 or more account equity.
 Accounts with less than $2,000 will not have access to these features and will be restricted to 1x buying power.**

 ## How Margin Works